 - Emptying the bladder regularly

-- Making lifestyle changes, including having a healthy diet (eg, avoiding irritating fluids such as caffeine or alcohol), exercising, losing weight, and quitting smoking
+Making lifestyle changes, including having a healthy diet (such as, avoiding irritating fluids such as caffeine or alcohol), exercising, losing weight, and

 Fecal and urinary incontinence in adults: clinical effectiveness to reduce the risk of urinary incontinence.
 National Library of Medicine website.
 Available at:

 Harrison's Principles of Internal Medicine.
 16th ed.
 New York, NY: McGraw-Hill; 2005.